From 'Empty' To 'Satisfied': Author Traces A Hunger That Food Can't Fix

 Burton says that she continues to work to overcome her eating disorders — including opening up for the first time about bingeing: "Anorexia was something that was visible to the people around me.
 So there was sort of no way of keeping it a secret.
 And bingeing, for me, it just happened to be where my shame was located."

-Burton says her current relationship with food is better than is has been in a long time.
+Burton says her current relationship with food is better than it has been in a long time.
 "It takes a long time to learn to eat intuitively, to learn to recognize the body's cues," she says.
 "I eat more than I used to.
 I like the feeling of being satisfied."

 On what binge eating was like